Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Special case: polytopes associated to cluster variables

-Repeating the Recurrence formula in the above theorem, we can expresses each weight of $N_{l;t}$ as a sum of weights of some polytopes of the form $N_{h\'}[w]$ with $h\'\in\Z^{2}$ and $w\in\N^{n}$, thus by (\ref{coefrank2}) it is in fact a sum of certain binomial coefficients, which are naturally non-negative.
+Repeating the Recurrence formula in the above theorem, we can expresses the weight of each point in $N_{l;t}$ as a sum of weights of points in some polytopes of the form $N_{h\'}[w]$ with $h\'\in\Z^{2}$ and $w\in\N^{n}$, thus by (\ref{equation: weight of rank2}) it is in fact a sum of certain binomial coefficients, which are naturally non-negative.
 So this provides a proof of the positivity of cluster variables in a totally sign-skew-symmetric cluster algebra.
-Then we obtain directly the following: \begin{Corollary} ({\bf Positivity for TSSS cluster algebras}) Let $\A$ be a TSSS cluster algebra with principal coefficients and $(X,Y,B)$ be its initial seed.
+Then we obtain directly the follows: \begin{Corollary} $(${\bf Positivity for TSSS cluster algebras}$)$ Let $\A$ be a TSSS cluster algebra with principal coefficients and $(X,Y,B)$ be its initial seed.
 Then every cluster variable in $\A$ is a Laurent polynomial over $\N[Y]$ in $X$.
-In particular, the positivity of TSSS cluster algebras holds. \end{Corollary} As a special case, the proof of this result provides a new method different from that in \cite{GHKK} to present the positivity of cluster variables in a skew-symmetrizable cluster algebra.
+In particular, the positivity of TSSS cluster algebras holds. \end{Corollary} As a special case, the proof of this result provides a new method different from that in \cite{GHKK} to present the positivity of cluster variables in a skew-symmetrizable cluster algebra of rank greater than 2.
+We use the conclusion of \cite{GHKK} only in the case of rank 2 as the starting of inductive method.
+In general, the positivity for TSSS cluster algebras can not be proved via the method in \cite{GHKK}.